gjonhajdari/stellar/README.md

 Web App for managing employees and roles within a company.
 Built with React, Vite and TypeScript.
 Some UI elements implement [shadcn-ui](https://ui.shadcn.com/) components.

-The UI/UX design of the website itself was mostly taken from [Aerten Web App](https://www.figma.com/community/file/1252610051102275471/aerten-web-app) on Figma, by Tassy Omah with a few modifications and aditions.
+The UI/UX design of the website itself was mostly taken from [Aerten Web App](https://www.figma.com/community/file/1252610051102275471/aerten-web-app) by Tassy Omah with a few modifications and aditions.

 ## Getting started